Shakshi3104/cobalt-duckdb/README.md

 # Cobalt DuckDB

-Cobalt is a demo app for vector search using [Ruri](https://huggingface.co/cl-nagoya/ruri-large) and DuckDB.
+Cobalt DuckDB is a demo app for vector search using [Ruri](https://huggingface.co/cl-nagoya/ruri-large) and DuckDB.
 The repository is a demo app similar to [cobalt-hybrid-search](https://github.com/Shakshi3104/cobalt-hybrid-search).

 ## Requirements